 The ultrasound (U) classification of thyroid nodules has been developed by the British Thyroid Association as part of their 2014 guidelines on the management of thyroid cancer.

 It allows for stratifying thyroid nodules as benign, suspicious or malignant based on ultrasound appearances termed U1...

 Ultrasound appearance of liver metastases can have bewildering variation.

 Patterns do exist between ultrasound appearance of the liver metastases and the likely primary, which is sometimes helpful in directing search for an unknown primary, as well as helping distinguish between benign lesions ...

-Ultrasound artefacts are commonly encountered and a knowledge is necessary to avoid false diagnosis.
+Ultrasound artifacts are commonly encountered and familiarity is necessary to avoid false diagnosis.